- Home

 Should You Buy the 2024 Volkswagen Tiguan?

-The 2024 Volkswagen Tiguan scores 75/100 ("Good"), placing it in acceptable but not class-leading territory.
+At 75/100, the 2024 Volkswagen Tiguan lands in "Good" territory — acceptable, but not class-leading.
 As a first-year redesign, early-adopter issues are common.

-A pre-purchase inspection is recommended for used examples, with particular attention to electrical system (12).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to electrical system (12).
+An extended warranty is worth pricing out.

 Compared to the 2025 Volkswagen Tiguan, which scored 2 points lower.
 See also the 2023 Volkswagen Tiguan for an earlier comparison.